-The twentieth century was rife with state-crafted information operations before, during, and after the Cold War, and during each era these interferences sought to massage social consciousness and reshape mass perception.
-From the Bolsheviks to the KGB, the arms race and perestroika, Russian-Soviet propaganda and weaponized information strategy has been nearly unmatched.
+The twentieth century was rife with state-crafted information operations before, during, and after the Cold War, and during each era, these interferences sought to massage social consciousness and reshape mass perception.
+From the Bolsheviks to the KGB, the arms race and perestroika, Russian-Soviet propaganda, and weaponized information strategy have been nearly unmatched.
 At the same time, information operations and strategic signaling have been instrumental to the way the U.S. has sought to bend, leverage, and control the great power landscape with Russia and other foreign adversaries.

 A Brief History of Soviet Disinformation and Active Measures

 Two Soviet strategies employed by the State, and are regularly cited are disinformation (дезинформация) and active measures (активные мероприятия).
 Joseph Stalin’s Special Disinformation Office in 1923 was the first documented use of disinformation as a specific method of Russian/Soviet strategic influence and would go on to embed itself into the fabric of early Soviet hybrid warfare.
 The Great Soviet Encyclopedia describes disinformation (дезинформация) as, “propaganda in order to mislead public opinion, especially in cases of relations between the capitalist and socialist states (пропаганды с целью ввести в заблуждение обществ, мнение, особенно в тех случаях, когда речь идёт об отношениях между капиталистич. и социалистич. гос-вами).”
 Sociologists, Garth Jowett and Victoria O’Donnell elaborate in their seminal text, Propaganda, and Persuasion, that: “Disinformation is made up of news stories deliberately designed to weaken adversaries and planted in newspapers [or other media sources].
 The stories are passed off as real and from credible sources.”